libefp2/BioEFP-tools/bioMAKEFP/README.md

 # bioMAKEFP
 bioMAKEFP is a python script designed to build GAMESS MAKEFP input files for amino acids, ligands, and water molecules within a specified solvation shell.
 It employs structural data obtained from MD simulations.
-The script requires `.g96` files representing for both the entire structure and the solvation, along with s well as a `.itp` file that includes atomic charges.
+The script requires `.g96` files representing for both the entire structure and the solvation shell, along with a `.itp` file that includes atomic charges.
 For detailed examples and usage, check the `tests` directory.

 ## Dependencies
 - **Python 3.8 (Anaconda 2020.11)**